-Goat said it was only fair that Cow should feel good about her dress.
+In the fable, Goat said it was only fair that Cow should feel good about her dress.

-- What do you think Goat meant by fair? - In the barnyard, who determines what is fair? - How can the concept of "fairness" be used to control others?
+- What do you think Goat meant by fair? - In the barnyard, who determined what was fair? - How can the concept of "fairness" be used to control others?